BPLIM/Workshops/ExternalServer/External_Server_Manual_202005.md

 User's Home folder
 ============================

-1. Do not save files in your Home folder "/home/USER_ID/".
+1. Do not save files in your Home folder:
+    "/home/USER_ID/".

 2. Regularly clean your Trash folder.
-In the Terminal type rm -rf ~/.local/share/Trash/*
+If your disk use goes over the quota you will be prevented to login.
+In the Terminal type: rm -rf ~/.local/share/Trash/*